 #4 – Motor

 Another common source of noise is from the motor itself.
 Both AC induction and PM servo motors use thin steel laminations in the stators.
 Laminations of high-grade electrical steel are used because they reduce eddy current losses.
-However, when excited at certain frequencies, the laminations can vibrate and emit an audible noise.
+However, when excited at certain frequencies, the laminations can vibrate and emit audible noise.
 Increasing the switching frequency to the motor typically provides the motor with a better, waveform.
 The “cleaner” waveform results in a quieter and cooler operating motor.

-KEB offers filters that are capable of 16kHz switching.
+KEB offers filters that are capable of 16 kHz switching.
 Many 3rd party filters are not rated for high frequencies so this is something to check when looking at filter solutions.

 Sometimes the noise from the motor is not so significant when bench tested.
 But it sounds totally different when it is mounted in an actual installation.
-The reason might be that the mounts are acting like a tuning fork and amplifying the noise that is originating in the motor.
+The reason might be that the mounts are acting as a tuning fork and amplifying the noise that is originating in the motor.

-Sometimes you can add vibration dampeners to the motor mount but be careful that the motor is still well grounded to the machine frame.
+Sometimes you can add vibration dampeners to the motor mount but be careful that the motor is still well-grounded to the machine frame.